 After the whole Suricate family has left the burrow, a little sunbath was taken.
 The hunt begins, foraging for food.
 One adult animal was the lookout for birds of prey and the others searching for lizards, frogs, or bugs.
 Sometimes I got a little bit buried in flying sand and dust while one animal was digging in the ground.
 While on the ground, taking Meerkat photos of the family, I felt something on my legs.
 I fast-checked what creature wants to bite me, and I saw a little one crawling along my leg, jumping off to grab that frog!
 Bon appetite!
 Okay, that is fine with me, an animal needs to eat.
 I went on taking photographs of these fast animals digging in the ground.
 Then again, I felt something, this time on my back, wondering up to my head.

 Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry is doing its duty – gazing the landscape for predators.

 The sweet animals are digging for food in the desert.
 Maybe for snake too!

-The Meerkat decided to use me as a watchtower for scanning the landscape.
+The little sweet animal decided to use me as a watchtower for scanning the landscape.
 Every clan has its sentries, which they swap during the day the scouting shift for predators.
-So, this guard on my head has found its place and seemed quite comfortable on my head!
+So, this guard on my head has found its place and seemed quite comfortable!
 If just that tail would have been a tad to the right or left!
 I did not touch the tail at all or the body, even if it touched me!

 The Sentries in a row.
-You find these cute Meerkat pictures in our collection.
-Both animals are scouting the landscape for predators.
+You find these cute Meerkat photographs in our collection.
+Both small mammals are scouting the landscape for predators.

 We spent about 2-3 hours with the whole family, walking across the desert about 2-3km to another underground castle.
 One after the other disappeared into the burrow for a cooler spot.
 The last animal had another look and gone.
 I was again wondering that so many animals have space in this underground castle.
 I should not forget to mention that these funny creatures are also like us!